snoopy3476/WslCmd/README.md

           - Press `[Windows key]` key to open the start menu
           - Enter the name of the link file you made when the start menu is appeared
           - Mouse right click at the searched program, then pin to start menu
-    - *Set a WSL GUI program symlink (`(command-name).exe`) as a default program ('Open with...') for some file-extensions*
-      - After that, the WSL program can open a file directly if you double-click the file at Windows file explorer
-        - When a file is executed at Windows file explorer, the path of the file will be passed through cmdline arguments

 ### Command name format